MMJGGR/Phase_3_Project/readme.md

 Let us look at what our dataset looks like now df_preprocessed.shape df_preprocessed.duplicated().sum()
-Let's drop our duplicated rows df_preprocessed.drop_duplicates(inplace = True) print('Shape: ',df_preprocessed.shape)
-print('Duplicates: ',df_preprocessed.duplicated().sum())
-Our dataset now has 17 columns and 54,868 rows and no duplicates df_preprocessed.columns df_preprocessed['Subject Age Group'] df_preprocessed.describe()
+Let's drop our duplicated rows - these may be rows entered multiple times under different IDs that we dropped df_preprocessed.drop_duplicates(inplace = True) print('Shape: ',df_preprocessed.shape) print('Duplicates: ',df_preprocessed.duplicated().sum()) Our dataset now has 17 columns and 54,868 rows and no duplicates df_preprocessed.columns df_preprocessed.describe()
+We are left with only categorical data from a review of the description.
+We will continu
 #### Types of Variables:

 Next we will look at the types of variables in our dataset.